DRIVER-EU/test-bed-design/doc/test-bed-description.md

 *For example, to send a CAP (Common Alerting Protocol) message to all interested parties, you use a connector to send your CAP message to the cap topic.
 Every tool that has subscribed to the cap topic will get it right away.*

-The default Kafka connectors are lacking certain features that are useful in a test-bed environment, so some existing connectors have been extended.
-These extended connectors are called **adapters**, and the test-bed currently maintains four of them: in [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
+The default Kafka connectors are lacking certain features that are useful in a Test-bed environment, so some existing connectors have been extended.
+These extended connectors are called **adapters**, and the Test-bed currently maintains four of them: in [Java](https://github.com/DRIVER-EU/java-test-bed-adapter), [C#](https://github.com/DRIVER-EU/csharp-test-bed-adapter), [JavaScript/TypeScript](https://github.com/DRIVER-EU/node-test-bed-adapter) and [REST](https://github.com/DRIVER-EU/test-bed-rest-service).
 Note that the REST adapter is a simple interface so any application can send and receive messages using basic internet commands.

 Adapters extend regular Kafka connectors with:
 - *Heartbeat signals:* Before you can start a Trial, every solution, simulator and tool needs to be up-and-running.
 Therefore every adapter transmits a heartbeat signal every 5 seconds to inform others it is online.
-- *Logging:* Besides being online, it is also important to know that each connected service is running as expected, so each adapter offers the option to log warnings/errors to the test-bed as well.
+- *Logging:* Besides being online, it is also important to know that each connected service is running as expected, so each adapter offers the option to log warnings/errors to the Test-bed as well.
 - *Configuration options:* The adapter can inform others to what topics it subscribes and publishes.
 In addition, this can be configured too externally.
 - *Time:* A Trial scenario typically will not run at real-time, so the adapter needs to share the fictive simulation time.
 In addition, it shares the simulation speed, as we may be running slower or faster than real-time, as well as the simulation state.

 ### Messages

-As computers are still less flexible than people in *understanding* messages, the test-bed has to assure that every message that is sent complies with the expected format (syntax).
+As computers are still less flexible than people in *understanding* messages, the Test-bed has to assure that every message that is sent complies with the expected format (syntax).
 For example, when a solution wants to share the location of a vehicle or the value of a sensor, you probably need to capture the vehicle's or sensor's location, as well as its type, speed or sensor value.
 Then it is important to know that the type will be one out of a list of possibilities, that the location is specified using two numbers, and that the speed or sensor value is a number too.

 To capture this information, the common solution is to specify it in a so-called schema.
-The test-bed enforces this too, and is uses the open [Apache AVRO](https://avro.apache.org) schema format.
+The Test-bed enforces this too, and is uses the open [Apache AVRO](https://avro.apache.org) schema format.

 **Dealing with standards:** In the CM domain, several standards exists, such as CAP, EDXL or EMSI.
 They are represented using XML, a textual representation of a message that is easily readable by computers.
 A recurring problem with all standards, however, is that they rarely represent all the information you would like to share.
 This often leads to adding new fields, or, even worse, *re-purposing* existing fields.
 Additionally, not every organisation uses it in the same way.
-For Trialling new solutions, the test-bed needs to be flexible and exact, and that's why the test-bed does support these standards, but converted to the AVRO format.
+For Trialling new solutions, the Test-bed needs to be flexible and exact, and that's why the Test-bed does support these standards, but converted to the AVRO format.
 In that way, every connected solution or simulator will exactly know what to expect when reading a message, as new fields can be easily added in a robust way.

 ### CIS and CSS